symbol/symbol-docs/source/guides/multisig/creating-a-multisig-account.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Sign the **AggregateTransaction** using the private key of the multisig account.
+4. Sign the **AggregateTransaction** using the private key of the future multisig account.

 .. note:: To make the transaction only valid for your network, you will need to pass the first block generation hash.
 Open ``nodeUrl + '/block/1'`` in a new browser tab and copy the ``meta.generationHash`` value.